mpolinowski/gatsby-starter-personal-blog/content/posts/2019-01-15--creating-a-kubernetes-cluster/index.md

 ```

 We will use [Flannel](https://github.com/coreos/flannel) as a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
 Flannel runs a small, single binary agent called flanneld on each host, and is responsible for allocating a subnet lease to each host out of a larger, preconfigured address space.
 Flannel uses either the Kubernetes API or etcd directly to store the network configuration, the allocated subnets, and any auxiliary data (such as the host's public IP).
-Packets are forwarded using one of several backend mechanisms including VXLAN and various cloud integrations:
+Packets are forwarded using one of several backend mechanisms including VXLAN and various cloud integrations.

+For flannel to work correctly, you must pass `--pod-network-cidr=10.244.0.0/16` to `kubeadm init`.

+Set _/proc/sys/net/bridge/bridge-nf-call-iptables_ to 1 by running `sysctl net.bridge.bridge-nf-call-iptables=1` to pass bridged IPv4 traffic to iptables chains.
+This is a requirement for some CNI plugins to work, for more information please see here.

 ```bash